Retrocomputing: EEPROM programming

 Source

-This is the final code that I use to write the EEPROM using an arduino Mega heavily based on TommyPROM version of Ben Eater's code.
+This is the final code (for now) that I use to write the EEPROM using an arduino Mega heavily based on TommyPROM version of Ben Eater's code.
+You might find a more recent recent version here.

 // Port Registers: